 - And then there's the time George Takei was the Not My Job guest, and ended up in one of the best It Makes Sense in Context moments ever:

-Peter Sagal: So, let me get this straight: you're going to "go down flaming" because you "believe men are necessary."
+Peter Sagal: So, let me get this straight: you're going to "go down flaming" because you think "men are necessary".

 - Craig Ferguson of The Late Late Show playing Not My Job.